Green last mile delivery

 The last mile is in a state of flux and moving to more sustainable models of delivery is now essential.
 Learn how here.

-Climate change is the #1 biggest issue of our time and the single issue on which this generation of business people and politicians will be judged by future generations.
-It is incumbent on all of us as individuals and business people to contribute to net zero emissions in as quick a timeframe as possible.
+Climate change is the #1 biggest issue of our time and the single issue on which future generations will judge this generation of business people and politicians.
+It is incumbent on all of us as individuals and business people to contribute to net zero emissions as quickly as possible.

-SmartRoutes work with companies worldwide to help them achieve their targets for carbon emission reduction in fleet management and we take our responsibility seriously.
-And Last mile carrier tracking is a great way to improve the overall delivery experience.
+SmartRoutes works with companies worldwide to help them achieve their targets for carbon emission reduction in fleet management and we take our responsibility seriously.
+And last mile carrier tracking is a great way to improve the overall delivery experience.

 Implementing a smart solution for delivery management saves logistics teams time and money with increased efficiency and reduced fuel costs.
 You will also increase control and insights into fleet management operations.